Does IFR flight plan need Class G?

 IFR Requirements.
 IFR operations in any class of controlled airspace requires that a pilot must file an IFR flight plan and receive an appropriate ATC clearance.
 IFR Separation.
 Standard IFR separation is provided to all aircraft operating under IFR in controlled airspace.
 VFR Requirements.

-READ ALSO: What is Scala programming paradigms?
+READ ALSO: What is contract manufacturing in pharmaceuticals?

 Can You waive VFR minima in Class G airspace?